 This knowledge reveals how an employee behaves in an everyday workplace and might not be found elsewhere in the recruitment process.

 Logical reasoning tests give employers insight into a candidate's decision-making and problem-solving skills.
 Example questions might present a series of shapes or patterns and ask the candidate to predict which comes next in the sequence.
-These types of psychometric tests are used widely for roles such as software development and financial analysis.
+These psychometric tests are used widely for roles such as software development and financial analysis.